Primary Care Nurse Practitioner Residency (PC-NPR) Program

 Compensation and Benefits

-- Resident trainee appointments are for one year and one day to accrue benefits, including health insurance.
+- Resident trainee appointments are for 2080 program hours to accrue benefits, including health insurance.

-- Benefits: Ffour hours of sick leave and four hours of vacation/annual leave per two-week pay period.
+- Benefits (4 hours of sick leave and 4 hours of vacation/annual leave per 2-week pay period)

 - Cover letter, including why you are interested in this residency program.